AllenNeuralDynamics/aind-data-schema/docs/source/components/devices.md

 ### EphysAssembly

-Named assembly for combining a manipulator and ephys probes
+Named assembly for combining a manipulator and extracellular ephys probes

 | Field | Type | Title (Description) |
 |-------|------|-------------|